jayJs/jay/README.md

 ```

 ##Use without /#/ in URL
-**experimental**
+**beta**
 Since v0.7 Jay supports URL-s without /#/.
 In order to use it set J.html5 to true in the beginning of your HTML.
 ```
 //HTML:
 var J = {}
 J.html5 = true;
 ```
 This makes it basically work.
 Other things to keep in mind.
 1. Hasher might not always read URL-s without hashtags present.
 For that please find Shredder in the extra folder of Jay.
 It's basically Hasher but with a little hack to also support URL-s without hashtags.
-2. Use rebuildLinks() after you have added new links to the DOM.
-3. Whatever is serving your page, make sure it's not just serving the html to ("/"), but rather to ("*").
+2. Make sure your server is not just serving the html to ("/"), but rather to ("*").

 ##CRUD
 requires [Jay-npm](https://github.com/jayJs/jay-npm)